PEFT-Ref: A Modular Reference Architecture and Typology for Parameter-Efficient Finetuning Techniques: Using PEFT-Ref to Guide Technique Selection and Development

 In conclusion, the selection of a PEFT technique depends on the complexity of the task at hand.
 For instance, if the task requires reasoning over context \cite{9546640}, it is advisable to choose a method that has attention modules as a workspace.
 Alternatively, if the task involves the addition of new concepts to the language model, feed-forward modules can be used to store knowledge in the Transformer \cite{dai-etal-2022-knowledge}, thus making them potential workspaces for adaptation.
-For simple tasks that do not require any of the aforementioned techniques, adding task-specific information via the embedding workspace should suffice.
-All of these insights can be easily deduced by consulting our PEFT-Ref.
+For simple tasks that do not require any of the above requirements, adding task-specific information via the embedding workspace should suffice.
+All of these insights can be easily deduced using PEFT-Ref.